 Situation: The revitalization of agriculture and rural communities in Montana is essential for the state's economic sustainability and competitiveness.
 The future of Montana's agricultural economy depends on maximizing net returns per crop acre or per animal unit, while using resources efficiently and adding value to raw agricultural commodities and processed foods.

 MSU initiatives in the development of sustainable energy alternatives provide opportunities for creating renewable biobased products from Montana crops.

-Priorities: MSU's Biobased Institute provides an infrastructure that encourages collaborative programs addressing issues such as biobased products, value-added alternative crops, value-added meats, and food risk assessment.
-The objective of the Institute is to develop an innovative and responsive program to capture and enhance the developing agricultural opportunities of Montana and the Pacific Northwest/Northern High Plains regions and to build a biobased economy that provides in state manufacturing, product development, job opportunities, rural development, and an opportunity to increase farm and ranch incomes.
-The Biobased Institute funds research projects that strive to increase the profitability of Montana agriculture, enhance the health of the human population, and reduce our reliance on non-renewable energy.
+Priorities: MSU's Biobased Products Institute (BPI) provides an infrastructure that encourages collaborative programs addressing issues such as biobased products, value-added alternative crops, value-added meats, and food risk assessment.
+The objective of the institute is to develop an innovative and responsive program to capture and enhance the developing agricultural opportunities of Montana and the Pacific Northwest/Northern High Plains regions and to build a biobased economy that provides in-state manufacturing, product development, job opportunities, rural development, and an opportunity to increase farm and ranch incomes.
+BPI's funds research projects that strive to increase the profitability of Montana agriculture, enhance the health of the human population, and reduce our reliance on non renewable energy.
 A prime emphasis of our research is to add value to existing Montana products and to commercialize new products, while maximizing our limited resources and reducing reliance on commodity agriculture.
-The Institute currently supports 14 biobased research projects and has developed several high-value biobased products.

 Input: Partnerships have been created among producers, the agricultural industry, MSU faculty, and other educational institutions in the region.
 These partnerships provide outreach activities related to biobased products and food science that are disseminated widely across the region.
-The Biobased Institute uses input from focus groups and meetings of stakeholders to identify strategies for marketing higher value agricultural commodities, consumer products, and alternative crops.
+BPI uses input from focus groups and meetings of stakeholders to identify strategies for marketing higher value agricultural commodities, consumer products, and alternative crops.
 MSU research provides the technology and biotechnology that improve plant and animal production systems while adding value and improving food security for our stakeholders.